New Approaches to the Foundations of Quantum Mechanics

 From Practice to Theory: On the Role of Quantum Technology in the Foundations of Quantum Mechanics

 Contrasting Schrödinger’s comment that experimentation does not deal with single quantum systems (Schrödinger, 1952), engineers and physicists today have developed capabilities to create, manipulate, exploit and read out quantum states of single quantum systems.
-Given the recent boom in technologies such as quantum computing and quantum communication, some maintain that quantum technology finds itself ahead of theory (e.g., Cuffaro & Hagar, 2024).
-In this paper, I survey the relations between the foundations of quantum mechanics and quantum technology and argue that taking quantum technology seriously yields various benefits in understanding quantum reality – I delineate nine philosophical functions of technology.
+Given the recent boom in technologies such as quantum computing and quantum communication, some note that quantum technology finds itself ahead of theory (e.g., Cuffaro & Hagar, 2024).
+In this talk, I survey the relations between the foundations of quantum mechanics and quantum technology in order to map the role of quantum technology in developing a better understanding of the quantum world.

-Although the role of practice in scientific inquiries is increasingly recognized (e.g., Hacking, 1983; Kitcher, 2001; Longino, 2002), research in the foundations of physics often unfolds along theoretical lines.
-By elucidating how quantum technology can improve our conception of the quantum world, I explore a novel route towards better understanding quantum mechanics and explicate routes to start closing the gap between theory and practice.
+Although the role of practice in scientific inquiries is increasingly recognised (e.g., Hacking, 1983; Kitcher, 2001; Longino, 2002), research in the foundations of physics often unfolds along theoretical lines.
+By elucidating how quantum technology fruitfully interacts with theoretical accounts of the quantum world in foundational debates, I aim to start exploring a potentially underestimated approach towards formulating a more comprehensive understanding of quantum mechanics.

 • 07